Factors to Consider If You Want to Become a Lawyer

 Are you prepared to assume the financial burden of law school?

-A typical lawyer's student loan debt averaged more than $140,000 in 2016, and becoming a lawyer is no longer a surefire path to a life of social and economic privilege.
+In 2016, a typical lawyer's student loan debt averaged more than $140,000, and becoming a lawyer is no longer a surefire path to a life of social and economic privilege.
 Many lawyers earn a comfortable living and a J.D. certainly has value in today’s marketplace, but you must weigh the cost of law school and three years of lost earnings against the potential returns of a law degree.
 Some areas of practice pay much more than others.
 If you take a job in a legal clinic helping low-income residents, you'll earn much less than if you take a position with a large law firm.

 Are you prepared to dedicate three or more years to continuing your education?